mitchmac/scale0-wordpress-starter/readme.md

 ## Setup
 1. Deploy this repository to Vercel or Netlify
 2. Setup a MySQL database for WordPress to use.
-[PlanetScale](https://planetscale.com/) is a great option with a free-tier.
+[PlanetScale](https://planetscale.com/) is a great option with a free tier.
 3. Update environment variables for your project in Vercel or Netlify with the database credentials.
 These are used by wp-config.php.
 The environment variables are:
 ```
 DATABASE